-The power of people and processes in cybersecurity has been added to Bookmarks.
+The power of people and processes in cybersecurity has been saved

 The power of people and processes in cybersecurity